Founded in 1998, the world famous Alchemy Mastering is one of the UK’s leading audio mastering facilities.

 the make and model of cutting stylus used

-Therefore it isn’t possible to provide a “vinyl master WAV“ that has been truly optimised for vinyl.
+Therefore it isn’t possible to provide a “vinyl master WAV“ that has been truly and fully optimised for vinyl.
 In addition to this, the cutting engineer at the factory may well repeat some or all of the adjustments, doubling up the processing and further reducing the sound quality of the vinyl cut.

 It is also worth considering how the factory is going to cut the master: a vinyl master will always be either a lacquer or copper disc.
 The majority of in-factory cuts are done on a DMM cutting lathe cutting directly onto copper discs.
 This eliminates a metalwork stage and so is cheaper and easier for the factory.
 However it is generally felt that sonically copper cuts can lack the overall loudness, mid range warmth, stereo and bass content of a lacquer cut.